Hell in Christianity: Nature of suffering

 The teaching of the Church affirms the existence of hell and its eternity.
 Immediately after death the souls of those who die in a state of mortal sin descend into hell, where they suffer the punishments of hell, "eternal fire".
 The chief punishment of hell is eternal separation from God, in whom alone man can possess the life and happiness for which he was created and for which he longs.

 Although the Catechism explicitly speaks of the punishments of hell in the plural and speaks of eternal separation from God as the "chief" of those punishments, one commentator claims that it is non-committal on the existence of forms of punishment other than that of separation of God: after all, God, being above all a merciful and loving entity, takes no pleasure in the death of the living, and does not will or predestine anyone to go there (the Catholic stance is that God does not will suffering, and that the only entities known to be in hell beyond a doubt are Satan and his evil angels, and that the only suffering in hell is not fire nor torture, but the freely-chosen, irrevocable and inescapable eternal separation from God and his freely given love, and the righteous, who are in heaven; thus the church and the popes have placed emphasis on the potential irreversibility of a mortally sinful life that goes un-absolved before one's death, and the dogma and reality of the place or state of hell).
 Another interpretation is that the Catechism by no means denies other forms of suffering, but stresses that the pain of loss is central to the Catholic understanding of hell.

 Augustine of Hippo said that the suffering of hell is compounded because God continues to love the sinner who is not able to return the love.
 According to the church, whatever is the nature of the sufferings, "they are not imposed by a vindictive judge".

 "Concerning the detailed specific nature of hell ... the Catholic Church has defined nothing. ...
 It is useless to speculate about its true nature, and more sensible to confess our ignorance in a question that evidently exceeds human understanding."

 In his book, Inventing Hell, Catholic writer and historian Jon M. Sweeney is critical of the ways that Christians have appropriated Dante's vision and images of hell.
 In its review, Publishers Weekly called the book "persuasively argued."
-An article on the same subject by Sweeney that was published on the Huffington Post's religion page was liked by more than 19,000 people, including Anne Rice.